 Degree apprenticeships are similar to higher apprenticeships, but differ in that they provide an opportunity to gain a full bachelor's degree (Level 6) or master’s degree (Level 7).

 Designed in partnership with employers, part-time study takes place at a university or college, with the rest of your time being with your employer.

-They are similar to higher apprenticeships, but differ in that they provide an opportunity to gain a full bachelor’s (Level 6) or master’s degree (Level 7).
-The courses are designed in partnership with employers, with part-time study taking place at a university or college.
-They can take between three to six years to complete, depending on the level of the course.
-At the moment, the scheme only operates across England and Wales, although applications may be made from all parts of the UK.
+They can take between three to six years to complete, depending on the course level.
+Currently, the scheme is only available in England and Wales, although applications may be made from all parts of the UK.

-Degree apprenticeships are new, so there are only a limited number of vacancies available at the moment.
-It is anticipated that the number of vacancies will grow over the next year or two, so if you decide a degree apprenticeship is the right choice for you, here are some tips to help you do your research:
+Degree apprenticeships are still quite new, so there are a limited number of vacancies.
+It’s anticipated that the number of vacancies will grow over the next year or two.

 What are they?